tachoknight/GetAbsolutePath/README.md

 This is the script in total:

 ```
-on replace_chars(this_text, search_string, replacement_string)	set AppleScript's text item delimiters to the search_string 	set the item_list to every text item of this_text 	set AppleScript's text item delimiters to the replacement_string 	set this_text to the item_list as string 	set AppleScript's text item delimiters to "" 	return this_textend replace_charson trim_up_to(this_text, trim_chars)	set x to the length of the trim_chars	repeat until this_text begins with the trim_chars		try			set this_text to characters (x + 1) thru -1 of this_text as string		on error			return ""		end try	end repeat		return this_textend trim_up_toon run {input, parameters}	# input is already an alias	set theFile to input as string	#display dialog theFile	set the changedFile to replace_chars(theFile, ":", "/")	set the fixedFile to trim_up_to(changedFile, "/")	set the clipboard to fixedFile	return inputend run
+on replace_chars(this_text, search_string, replacement_string)
+	set AppleScript's text item delimiters to the search_string
+ 	set the item_list to every text item of this_text
+ 	set AppleScript's text item delimiters to the replacement_string
+ 	set this_text to the item_list as string
+ 	set AppleScript's text item delimiters to ""
+ 	return this_text
+end replace_chars

+on trim_up_to(this_text, trim_chars)
+	set x to the length of the trim_chars
+	repeat until this_text begins with the trim_chars
+		try
+			set this_text to characters (x + 1) thru -1 of this_text as string
+		on error
+			return ""
+		end try
+	end repeat

+	return this_text
+end trim_up_to

+on run {input, parameters}
+	# input is already an alias
+	set theFile to input as string
+	#display dialog theFile
+	set the changedFile to replace_chars(theFile, ":", "/")
+  set the changedFile to replace_chars(changedFile, " ", "\\ ")
+	set the fixedFile to trim_up_to(changedFile, "/")
+	set the clipboard to fixedFile
+	return input
+end run
 ```

 The workflow calls `on run {input, parameters}`.
 The thing I didn't realize is that `input` is an _alias_, which is likely documented somewhere but I just didn't find it.
 From there the alias is converted to a string, which is then washed through two functions, `replace_chars`, which changes the path delimeter from ":" to "/" (because, I'm guessing, AppleScript's origin on Classic MacOS where the ":" was used to separate folders), and the result of that is passed to `trim_up_to` which is described below.